My Bike Speedometer is eight times more accurate than yours

 However, some guy online suggested I use an optical sensor because my flywheel has eight coloured segments.

-I did a proof of concept test with my a photoresistor and an arduino microcontroller which worked well enough to convince me to buy some of these IR sensors.
+I did a proof of concept test with my a photoresistor and an Arduino microcontroller.
+It worked well enough that I felt the basic idea had legs.

 My partner as test pilot got it up to 7.5 rotations per second so it’s working pretty well.
 It registers the speed accurately at very low speeds, which a consumer system doesn’t do and detects acceleration and deceleration much earlier.